Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Chern--Simons Matter theories N=3 CSM

-\item Branch III --- D3 segments between D5s: Here, the transition to an auxiliary brane system is achieved via the $\Scal$ transformations.
-This swaps D5 $\leftrightarrow$ NS5s, and replaces $(1,\kappa)$ by $(\kappa,1)$ 5-branes.
-Therefore, from this auxiliary brane system, the magnetic quiver is read to be
+suggesting that branch $\BNS$ and $\Bonek{}$ are isomorphic.
+This has to hold, as $(\Tcal)^{\abs{\kappa}}$ duality exchanges NS5 and $(1,\kappa)$ branes and the brane system in Figure~\ref{fig:ex1_Neq3} is symmetric with respect to those to 5-branes. \item Branch $\BDfive$ --- D3 segments between D5s: Here, the transition to an dual brane system is achieved via the $\Scal$ transformations.
+This swaps D5 $\leftrightarrow$ NS5s, and replaces $(1,\kappa)$ by $(\kappa,-1)$ 5-branes.
+Therefore, from this dual brane system, the magnetic quiver is read to be

 \end{itemize} Consequently, all maximal branches are correctly and efficiently reproduced.

 \paragraph{Second example.} Consider the $T[4]$ theory of \cite[Sec.\ 5.1]{Assel:2014awa}, realised via a single D3 intersected by two NS5s, three D5s, four $(1,\kappa_1)$, and two $(1,\kappa_2)$ 5-branes (with $\kappa_1\neq \kappa_2$, $\kappa_1 \kappa_2\neq 0$), see Figure~\ref{fig:ex2_Neq3}.